CISSP Prep: Mitigating access control attacks

 Access control attacks typically circumvent or bypass access control methods to steal data or user credentials.
 By collecting the latter, adversaries safely break access control by logging in as the authorized user and accessing his/her resources.
 Attackers then attempt to modify system information so that it is no longer accurate.

-The following are the most common attacks pertained to access control that you will be asked about in the CISSP exam.
+The following are the most common attacks pertained to access control that you will be asked about in the CISSP certification exam.

 An access aggregation attack is carried out by collecting several pieces of insensitive information and drawing conclusions from them to devise sensitive information.
 In simple words, adversaries will gather multiple facts related to a system and study them to conduct an attack.
 A reconnaissance attack is an example.
 It involves hackers combining several tools to identify different elements of a target system, such as the operating system, IP address, open port, and more.